DVDAGames/dnd-homebrew/Adventures/Red Hand the Devourer/Red Hand the Devourer.md

 1. **Heartless Devotees**:  These guys are minions and have 1 hp, make sure to describe them as looking weak and maybe give a player an "Are you sure you want to do that?" if they plan to use something powerful against them.
 2. **Liliana**:  If she wasn't freed earlier she can be freed during combat (this should have a pretty high DC due to the chaos of battle).
 She can draw a dagger from her boot, pick up Grub's shortbow if he dropped it and move to him to grab his quiver of arrows, or hold back and utilize Healing Word when necessary (2 1st level spell slots) and move to downed allies to use a healer's kit and stabilize them.
 She's sort of here as an extra helping hand if the party needs one.
 They may also just leave her shackled.
 She doesn't have any cantrips or other spells by default, but you can add something if you think your party needs a boost.
 3. **Grub**:  He can behave differently depending on a few different circumstances.
-If the Shaman ressurects Knob as a Heartless Devotee, Grub will plead with the party not to kill him and will attempt to close the distance to Heartless Knob and grapple him.
+If the Shaman resurrects Knob as a Heartless Devotee, Grub will plead with the party not to kill him and will attempt to close the distance to Heartless Knob and grapple him.
   - **Trapped**:  He has a shortsword and will attack any enemies that get near him.
 He will also attack the players if they didn't attempt to stop Red Hand from converting Knob.
 His entanglement is a special one, but can be dispelled if a party member is capable of dispelling magic, but that's not likely at this level.
 He will not attack Knob, but may attempt to grapple him.
   - **Free**:  He will mostly attack with his shortbow and attempt to get near Knob if he isn't surrounded by other enemies and grapple him.
 4. **Knob**:  He can behave differently depending on how you've decided things should have played out.